 We recognize that gender lies on a spectrum.
 While we have male-identified (“boys”) and female-identified (“girls”) cabins, the campers who live in those cabins choose to identify themselves in a variety of different ways.
 Be in touch to let us know what feels like the right fit for your child.

 Every child is unique and we want to learn more about your camper.
 Let’s talk!

 Some were in the foster care system.

 Put simply, our campers come from all kinds of racial and ethnic backgrounds—and each has a different story to tell.

 Our staff have participated in training sessions with Be’chol Lashon and with Ali Michael, Ph.D., co-founder and director of the Race Institute for K-12 Educators.
-Our camp director has a Diversity and Inclusion Certificate from Cornell University.

 We love meeting new families and building an increasingly racially diverse camp community.
 Let’s have a conversation!